This is my top pick among cookie presses, check it out at Amazon. It’s durable, easy-to-use, and it creates beautiful, unique cookies for any season!

 It’s possible, but it will depend on the kinds of ingredients you have at home.
 A cookie press can also be used to make cheese straws.
 You can always experiment with your press!

 I tried using a cookie press on a particular cookie recipe and I nearly broke it.
 What are the best cookie recipes for using a cookie press?

 To avoid a situation where you are forced to manually scoop cookie dough out of the press, prepare the lightest dough possible and if you are using nuts or chocolate chips, make sure they are very small.
 The following cookie recipes work best: Raspberry Rosette Spritz, Rosemary Cheese Spritz, Glazed Spritz Cookie, Vanilla Malted Cookies, and Peppermint Bark Spritz.

 Between a twist and a trigger cookie press, which should I buy and how do you clean them

 A twist cookie press provides more control when pumping out cookie dough compared with a trigger one.
 As for washing, don’t put them in the dishwasher as the cookie press won’t be cleaned thoroughly.
 Handwash them instead to get all the remaining dough out.

 Portion out the fun!

-If you are a baking guru, you’ll definitely want to add a cookie press to your arsenal of cooking supplies!
+If you are a baking aficionado, you’ll definitely want to add a cookie press to your arsenal of cooking supplies!
 Don’t get overwhelmed by the many options, just stick to this list.
-You’ll be spritzing out perfect spritz to share with your family during the holidays.
+You’ll be spritzing out perfect cookies to share with your family and friends during the holidays.

 Are you sending cookies to a loved one in the mail?
-Learn all about how to pack cookies for shipping here!
+Learn all about how to pack cookies for shipping.